ashenumeda/chess-platform/docs/SRS.md

 **FR-13:** The system shall enforce standard chess rules.

 **FR-14:** The system shall validate each move before applying it to the game state.

 **FR-14A:** The system shall display all legal moves for a selected chess piece before the player makes a move.

-**FR-15:** The system shall detect check, checkmate, and draw conditions.
+**FR-15:** The system shall detect check, checkmate, and draw conditions (including stalemate, threefold repetition, and insufficient material).

-**FR-16:** The system shall declare a winner at the end of a game.
+**FR-16:** The system shall declare a winner at the end of a game (or declare a draw when applicable).

+**FR-17:** The system shall allow a player to offer a draw to the opponent during the game.

+**FR-18:** The system shall notify the opponent immediately when a draw is offered and provide options to accept or decline.

+**FR-19:** If the opponent accepts the draw offer, the system shall end the game as a draw and update the game record accordingly.

+**FR-20:** If the opponent declines the draw offer, the system shall resume the game and notify the offering player of the decline.

+**FR-21:** The system shall allow a player to resign from the game at any time.

+**FR-22:** If a player resigns, the system shall immediately end the game and declare the opponent as the winner.

+**FR-23:** The system shall record the outcome (win/loss/draw) and update player ratings accordingly.

 ---

 ### 3.5 Match History

-**FR-17:** The system shall store completed games.
+**FR-24:** The system shall store completed games.

-**FR-18:** The system shall allow users to view their past match history.
+**FR-25:** The system shall allow users to view their past match history.

 ---